csexton/trailertrash.vim/README.md

  * You are not currently editing that line (prevents highlighting it as you type)
  * You are not in insert mode

- It also introduces a `:Trim` command that will strip all the trailing white space from a file (or range).
+ It also introduces a `:TrailerTrim` command that will strip all the trailing white space from a file (or range).
 This is done in a polite way:

  * Places the cursor back where is started
  * Resets the search highlight back to what it was

-TrailerTrash defines a `:Trailer` command to stop showing unwanted whitespace, for those projects where you don't want to start fighting it.
+TrailerTrash defines a `:TrailerToggle` command to stop showing unwanted whitespace, for those projects where you don't want to start fighting it.

 As always, Trailer Trash is polite.